CVE-2024-7216

 CVE-2024-7216 is a low-severity Use of Hard-coded Password (CWE-259) vulnerability in Totolink Lr1200 Firmware.
 Its CVSS base score is 2.1 (Low).

-Operationally, ranked in the top 45.9% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Valid Accounts (T1078); ranked at the 37th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.

 EU & UK References